janwilmake/remote-sql-cursor/README.md

 # Answer; yes;

 Got a read speed of 8.7mb/second.
 After trying batching I saw the speed didn't really improve significantly, so this seems pretty reasonable for a durable object.

+# Next steps

+Make this work in the browser too.
+It'd be cool to